pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

 For a finer grained control over what kind of messages will be allowed or not in your callback functions, you can use :class:`Filters <pyrogram.Filters>`.

--   This example will show you how to handle only messages containing an :obj:`Audio <pyrogram.api.types.pyrogram.Audio>`
+-   This example will show you how to **only** handle messages containing an :obj:`Audio <pyrogram.api.types.pyrogram.Audio>` object and filter out any other message:
-    object:

     .. code-block:: python